To contact a member of our team, please call the front desk at (503) 935-5243

 Jessica is passionate about advocacy and communication because of the struggles many individuals with disabilities experience with expressive and receptive communication.
 As a PA, Jessica helps support individuals to express, seek, and reach their goals with the support of their ISP team.

-Fun Fact: Jessica has three sons and is going to be a first time grandma in the fall of 2018.
-It’s a girl!
-She also has a Boston Terrier named Frank.
-He has an under bite and is the love of her life.
+Fun Facts: Jessica has three sons and became a first-time grandma in September 2018.
+She has a Boston Terrier named Frank who has an under bite and is the love of her life.

 John joined Community Pathways as a personal agent in May 2018.
 He has worked in the field of developmental disabilities for about two years, first as a DSP at a day program, then as a job coach working with a small group and providing supports in community employment.
 John previously worked with people without homes in both Portland and Chicago.